-The throttle lever free play should measure 2.0-4.0 mm (0.08-0.16 in) at the throttle lever.
+The throttle lever free play should measure 2.0-4.0 mm (0.08-0.16 in) as shown.
 Periodically check the throttle lever free play and, if necessary, adjust it as follows.

-- 1. Slide the rubber cover back.

-- 2. Loosen the locknut.
+- Slide the rubber cover back. - 2.
+Loosen the locknut.

-- To increase the throttle lever free play, turn the throttle lever free play adjusting bolt in direction (a).
+To increase the throttle lever free play, turn the throttle lever free play adjusting bolt in direction (a).
 To decrease the throttle lever free play, turn the adjusting bolt in direction (b).

-- 1. Rubber cover
+- Rubber cover

 - 2. Throttle lever free play adjusting bolt

 - 3. Locknut

 - 4. Throttle lever free play

 - 4. Tighten the locknut.

-5. Slide the rubber cover to its original position.
+- 5. Slide the rubber cover to its original position.